 Cancellation by Passenger

-CANCELLATION POLICY FOR CRUISE BOOKINGS:
+CANCELLATION POLICY FOR NEW CRUISE BOOKINGS (INCLUDING YACHT CLUB):

 * or loss of deposit whichever is greater.

-|59 to 10 days prior to departure
+prior to cruise departure

-|59 to 15 days prior to departure
+prior to cruise departure

-|14 to 10 days prior to departure
+prior to cruise departure

-|9 to 0 days prior to departure
+prior to cruise departure

 CANCELLATION POLICY FOR 2022 WORLD CRUISE BOOKINGS: